 A couple more things that might help before you get started:

-- How to Buy Fabric (that store can be overwhelming!)
+- Understanding Different Types of Fabric and How to Buy It (that store can be overwhelming!)

 - Sewing Pledge (things to remember as you begin this journey)

 It’s time!
 You know how to thread that machine, you’ve got your supplies ready and you’re sitting in front of your machine.
 It’s time to sew something.
 But how?

 As mentioned earlier, there are local shops that teach sewing lessons in store.
 If you want hands-on instruction and a teacher who can answer questions for you, this might be a great option for you.

 Another possibility is to find a friend or relative who can walk you through the basics of learning to sew.
 Someone who can sit you down and teach you to sew a straight line or what some of the basic terms mean and get you started on the path of sewing for beginners.